seanfreaney/fav-recipes/README.md

 - Implement dynamic removal of recipe ingredients.
 Currently the user has to select the delete checkbox to remove an ingredient.
 This functionality is working but it is not the best user experience.
 - Implement a quantities model to put structure and conformity on how quantities are added to recipe ingredients.
 - Improve ingredient selection: currently you select ingredients from a dropdown.
 I would like to streamline this to split ingredients by type (meat, fish, pultry, pork, vegetables, herbs & spices) allowing the user to more easily find their desired ingredients.
+- Provide a form for users to notify site admin of missing ingredients to be added to the database.
 - Allow user to add their own ingredients: I would like to allow users to add their own ingredients.
 Currently the scope of the ingredients in quite restrictive.
 This will be changed in a future iteration.
 - Increase / create community:
   - Create user profiles so that users can view their own recipes and recipes of others using the site.